Evolving Google Photos for a smarter, more personal gallery

 1. Lead with user needs

 I worked with our UX researchers to identify key friction points across photo organization, sharing, and search.
-From that, we prioritized a few meaningful problems to solve—not just what looked shiny, but what actually helped people find and relive their memories.
+From there I prioritized a few meaningful problems to solve, not just what looked shiny but what actually helped people find and relive their memories.

-We launched features like Photo Stacks, which grouped similar photos together automatically using metadata and context.
-I also worked closely with the Lens team to streamline interactions between Lens and Photos, so visual search felt less jarring and more integrated.
-At the same time, I ran a cross-functional five-year vision sprint for the gallery space—bringing in PMs, engineers, researchers, and biz dev to co-create the long-term direction of the product.
+We launched Photos stacks, which grouped similar photos together automatically using machine-learning.
+At the same time I ran a cross-functional five-year vision sprint for the gallery space.
+Bringing product, engineering, researchers and business development to create the long-term direction of the product.

 3. Make high-stakes transitions feel simple